Please read this before making an appointment with us:

 -At the time of booking you in we will ask you for details including your date of birth, address, GP name and address, and also for any medical details such as your medications including blood thinners, allergies, and any medical conditions.
 Please note that we do not treat patients in this particular service with a known allergy to latex or to local anaesthetic, patients on warfarin, or if you have a pacemaker.

-This information will be requested via the Egress secure email platform and the email will instruct you on how to open it for the first time.
+This information may be requested via the Egress secure email platform and the email will instruct you on how to open it for the first time.
 A copy of any correspondence letters to your GP will also be sent to you via Egress.

 How to find us:

-A few quick directions to the clinic (full address at their website www.centennialmedical.co.uk):To find the clinic, if you find The Village Hotel at Centennial Park in Elstree, it is the next left after the hotel (you will also see a pharmacy sign).
+To find the clinic, if you find The Village Hotel at Centennial Park in Elstree, it is the next left after the hotel (you will also see a pharmacy sign).
 There is free parking outside the clinic.
 Please note-we are not the Spire Outpatient clinic at Centennial Park, which is past the turning for Centennial Medical Care.
 If you have any problems on the day you can call reception on 0203 327 7777.

 We look forward to welcoming you to the STAR Skin Surgery Service.